FDIL501st/dotfiles/README.md

 ### With fish
     fish install.fish

-Have not tested running install.sh with other posix compliant shells, like zsh.
+Have not tested running install.sh with other posix compliant shells, like dash or zsh.

 ## Setting up plugins